Tokyo's Best

 The National Art Center, Tokyo | Roppongi

-The National Art Center, Tokyo in Roppongi is one of Tokyo’s bigwigs of modern and contemporary art, having housed huge shows from world-renown artists such as Yayoi Kusama, Picasso, Cezanne, Monet and Dalì - just to name a few.
-Although big shows usually require a ticket, there are sometimes exhibitions that can be seen for free, or you could opt to enjoy a coffee and dessert at the café on the 2nd floor and take in the building’s cosmopolitan atmosphere thanks to the talent of celebrated architect Kisho Kurokawa.
+Big shows usually require a ticket, but there are some exhibitions that can be seen for free, or you could opt to enjoy a coffee and dessert at the café on the 2nd floor and take in the building’s cosmopolitan atmosphere thanks to the talent of celebrated architect Kisho Kurokawa.

 Admission fee varies, ¥1,600~ for adults, some exhibits free.